-We are appalled by the unimaginable hardship experienced by millions of people fleeing conflict.
+We at the Tottenham Refugee Alliance remain appalled by the unimaginable hardship experienced by millions of people fleeing conflict.

-In refugee camps conditions are hard, there is malnutrition and disease due to poor sanitation, child labour, and a lack of education opportunities.
+Many remain in refugee camps where conditions are hard, and there is malnutrition and disease due to poor sanitation, child labour, and a lack of education opportunities.

-The Syrian Vulnerable Person Re-settlement Scheme (“VPRS”) was launched in 2014 with the aim of identifying vulnerable refugee families, including people requiring urgent medical treatment, survivors of violence and torture and women and children at risk, and re-settling them in the UK.
+The Community Sponsorship Programme was set up by the Home Office with the aim of identifying vulnerable refugee families, including people requiring urgent medical treatment, survivors of violence and torture and women and children at risk, and re-settling them in the UK.

-Community Sponsors can apply to the Home Office to support a family resettled in the UK under the VPRS.
+Community Sponsors, made up of groups of sympathetic volunteers, can apply to the Home Office to support a family to resettle in the UK under the the Community Sponsorship Programme.

 The crisis in Afghanistan more recently meant huge numbers of refugees fleeing the country since the Taliban takeover.
 Britain agreed to ensure the safety and resettlement of those who worked to support the United Nations forces in Afghanistan but many were left behind and many families who were brought to Britain remain in hotel accommodation with little or sporadic support and facing social isolation.